 Using the Pythagoras theorem,

-Hence the hypotenuse of the triangle is 12cm.
+Hence, the other side of the triangle is 12 cm.

 Frequently Asked Questions on Pythagorean Theorem Formula